Stress, Crisis, and Trauma: Supporting Individuals in Distress

 What Can We Do?

 Individuals, communities, and systems endure varying degrees of stress, crisis, trauma, and allostatic load.
 Many experience a combination of each of these forms of distress simultaneously.
 This can feel very overwhelming and can lead to negative psychological, social, and physical consequences.
 Many medications have been put forward to decrease a persons level of stress, these could range from different opiate-based drugs, benzodiazepines, and in more recent times a safer alternative, CBD products, which is such a huge market now people can even search on a website like https://thecbdinsider.com/cbd-coupons/joy-organics-coupon/ to obtain discounts and coupons to purchase CBD at cheaper prices.
+One of the fastest growing ways to deal with stress and anxiety is to consume cannabis through pipes.
+That is one of the easiest ways to consume cannabis.
+If anyone doesn’t have a pipe, they could always consider making a homemade pipe instead.
+Hopefully, using that for cannabis will help people to lower their stress levels.
+As cannabis gets legalized in more states, more people are discovering how much it can help prevent their stress.
+A lot of people buy products that will allow them to consume the drug from an online store and don’t actually go to a dispensary.
+Of course, it all depends on the local laws as some people need to get prescribed medical marijuana by a doctor.
+But what happens when people feel extreme stress and don’t have any way of dealing with it?
 What can we do to support individuals experiencing distress?

 Individuals experiencing crisis and trauma have been in dangerous and overwhelming situations.
 These situations cause them to view their relationships with others and the world as unsafe.
 Acknowledging the role that danger has played in individuals’ lives and counteracting this danger by providing a safe environment is essential to healthy interactions.
 It is important to remember that safety looks different for every person.
 Ask others what you can do to help them feel safe.
 Reflect on the people, places, and things that help you feel safe.